Unveiling the Dark Truth: The Menace of Blood Diamonds

 Blood Diamonds: A Global Phenomenon

 The issue of blood diamonds extends far beyond Africa, with instances of conflict diamond mining reported in regions like South America and Asia.
-Countries like Sierra Leone, Angola, and the Democratic Republic of Congo have been particularly affected the blood diamond trade.
+Countries like Sierra Leone, Angola, and the Democratic Republic of Congo have been particularly affected by the blood diamond trade.

 Human Rights Violations